 - Submit a course repeat petition form by the deadlines listed below.
 (The form link will only work for current UMGC undergraduate students.)

 As part of the form, you will need to prepare a detailed personal statement (500-word max) and time management plan to demonstrate your commitment to passing the repeated course if permission is granted.
 Refer to 10 Tips for Time Management for suggestions.

 - Contact an academic advisor to discuss the information provided on the petition form.
 You will want to ask your advisor how repeating the course may affect your GPA, transcript notations, progress toward degree completion, and financial aid.
-At the conclusion of the meeting, the academic advisor will submit a recommendation to the Undergraduate School.
+At the conclusion of the meeting, the academic advisor will submit a recommendation to the appropriate school.

 Be sure to contact the right academic advisor for your campus.